rkotze/rkotze.github.io/_posts/2018-05-15-hoc-vs-render-props-reactjs.md

 ## Higher-order components

 Soon HOC evolved into the picture to support code reuse.
-Essentially these are similar to the decorator pattern, a **function** that takes a **component** as the first parameter and returns a **function**.
+Essentially these are similar to the decorator pattern, a **function** that takes a **component** as the first parameter and returns a **new component**.
 This is where you apply your crosscutting functionality.

 **Example** of Higher-order components